chalmie/encounter-assessment/README.md

 node setup.js
 ```

-If you want to run the tests, it is necessary to configure Nightwatch.js using the `nightwatch.json` file.
-Namely it is required to provide server path to selenium.
-For more information see the [documentation](http://nightwatchjs.org/guide#settings-file).

 ## Run the application

 From the root folder of the project, you can run the application with:
 ```
 node app.js
 ```